siv2r/bip-frost-signing/README.md

 Algorithm *NonceGen(secshare, pubshare, thresh_pk_xonly, m, extra_in)*:

 - Inputs:
-  - The participant secret signing share *secshare*: a 32-byte array, serialized scalar (optional argument)
+  - The participant secret share *secshare*: a 32-byte array, serialized scalar (optional argument)
   - The participant public share *pubshare*: a 33-byte array, compressed serialized point (optional argument)
   - The x-only threshold public key *thresh_pk_xonly*: a 32-byte array, X-only serialized point (optional argument).
 When tweaks have been applied, this is ideally the tweaked threshold public key from *GetXonlyPubkey(tweak_ctx)*.
   - The message *m*: a byte array (optional argument)[^max-msg-len]